anuviswan/LearningPoint/Notes/PatternMatchingAndSwitchExpression.md

                                 && list.Average() > 100);
 ```

-The var pattern is also useful inside the `switch statement`, epecially when used with a `case guard`.
+The var pattern is also useful inside the `switch statement`, especially when used with a `case guard`.
 For example,

 ```csharp
 private string Evaluate(int input)